Real Mother of the Bride Dresses That Inspire!

-Beautiful Dress.
-Great Price!
+Beautiful Dress, Great Price!

 Here’s a funny dress story my reader Terri shared with me that I think you’ll enjoy!
-When Terri was searching for a dress for her son Travis’ July wedding, and she couldn’t find one she liked or that fit like a glove, she ended up paying $350 to have a custom made Mother of the Groom dress.
+When Terri was searching for a dress for her son Travis’s wedding, she couldn’t find one she liked or that fit perfectly.
+She ended up paying $350 to have a custom-made Mother of the Groom dress.
+But after spending all that money, when she got the dress, she hated it!

-Meanwhile, she had been helping her 85-year-old mom find a dress for the wedding and had ordered a few from JCPenny.
-Her mom fell in love with one of the dresses, and Terri fell in love with one of the others!
-As soon as she put it on, zipped it, she knew she had to wear it because she felt so pretty!
+Since she had paid so much for it, she decided to bite the bullet and wear it anyway.
+Meanwhile, she had been helping her 85-year-old mom find a dress for the wedding and had ordered a few from JCPenney.
+Her mom fell in love with one of the dresses, and Terri fell in love with one of the others.
+As soon as she put it on and zipped it up, she knew she had to wear it because she felt so pretty!

 And, even better, it was on sale for $49!

-In the end, Terri scrapped the custom dress, wore the JC Penny dress, and didn’t feel bad at all.
-Just goes to show you, it’s all about feeling good in what you wear.
+In the end, Terri scrapped the custom dress, wore the JCPenney dress, and didn’t feel bad at all.
+It just goes to show you that it’s all about feeling good in what you wear.
 That’s the most important thing.
 You made the right choice, Terri!

 Elegant Embellished Neckline

-For her daughter Julia’s wedding, Pamela chose this floor-length, deep navy blue gown with a beautiful embellished neckline.
-She chose the dress because not only is it gorgeous, but it was also very figure-flattering, comfortable, modest, and dignified.
+Pamela chose this floor-length, deep navy blue gown for Julia’s wedding with a beautiful embellished neckline.
+She chose the dress because not only is it gorgeous, but it is also very figure-flattering, comfortable, modest, and dignified.
+(Good taste, Pamela.
+I wore the same dress in Burgundy a while back!)

 Radiant In Red